willbprog127/spiritvnc-fltk/README.md

 - libvncserver / libvncclient (if separate, you only need libvncclient)
 - libssh2 (NOT libssh)

+MacPorts is highly recommended for installing dependencies on macOS.

 The 'pkg-config' program must be installed for building

 - - -